robjhyndman/robjhyndman.com/hyndsight/monash-rmarkdown-templates-on-github/index.md

 - Monash University
 - reproducible research
 - research team
+- rmarkdown
 ---

-Rmarkdown templates for staff and students in my department are now available via the [numbats package on github](https://github.com/numbats/monash).
+Rmarkdown templates for staff and students in my department are now available via the [monash package on github](https://github.com/numbats/monash).
 This provides templates for

    - PhD thesis